fbpx

 Navigating a car accident involves understanding the legal framework governing when a lawsuit must be filed.
 The California car accident statute of limitations is a critical aspect of this framework.
 It sets a general time limit, typically two years, for filing lawsuits related to personal injuries resulting from car accidents.

 However, exceptions exist for cases involving government entities or minors.
-The statutes of limitations in California serve to ensure timely resolution of legal matters, promoting fairness and efficiency.
+The personal injury statutes of limitations in California serve to ensure timely resolution of legal matters, promoting fairness and efficiency.

 How Long After an Accident Can You Sue in California?